ameeno/DELL-DW1820A-Drivers/README.md

 As you can see, at the time of writing this card is $10.51 usd shipped globally.
 The card also supports 5ghz Wifi (867mbps) + Bluetooth 4.1
-Personally i think the card is fantastic.
+Personally I think the card is fantastic.

 ***